narumayase/prompthor/README.md

 - Send prompts to OpenAI or Groq from a single endpoint.
 - Dynamically switch the model used without modifying client code.
 - Scale and extend to other LLMs in the future.
+- Event-driven integration with Kafka: Optional, send responses to a Kafka topic for further processing.

 Currently, it is integrated with OpenAI and Groq.
 Groq offers multiple free models with certain token limits; see documentation at: [Groq](https://console.groq.com/docs/overview)